Executive Function Coaching

 “Executive functioning skills” are a hot-topic in education circles today, and while this buzz phrase can sound like a passing fad, The Harvard University Center on the Developing Child defines executive functioning as “the mental processes that enable us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.”

-In my capacity as an academic and executive function coach, I help students to develop the higher order thinking and self-regulation skills that they need to succeed in school and in life.
+In our capacity as academic and executive function coaches, we help students and adults to develop the higher-order thinking and self-regulation skills that they need to succeed in school and in life.

-While developing strategies that pertain to executive functioning can be particularly useful for students who have learning differences, ADHD, or trouble with self-regulation, all students can benefit from these skills, which include (but are not limited to):
+While developing strategies that pertain to executive functioning can be particularly useful for those who have learning differences, ADHD, or trouble with self-regulation, everyone can benefit from these skills.

 Executive functioning skills are always a part of your child’s education, but deficiencies are often illuminated during the changing expectations of middle school.

-When difficulties arise, parents will sometimes suggest that their child should know how to manage their time, plan ahead, stay organized and self-regulate by their age.
+When difficulties arise, parents will sometimes feel like their child “should” know how to manage their time, plan ahead, stay organized and self-regulate by their age.
 Unfortunately, it does not work like that.
 Executive function skills are not inherent.
 Like any other skill, they must be learned and practiced, regardless of a student’s age.

-Through my executive functioning work, I guide students in shaping thought and behavior patterns that help them to solve problems, act with initiative and reflect on their practices so that they are always aware of what is working for them and what is not.
+Through our executive functioning work, we guide students in shaping thought and behavior patterns that help them to solve problems, act with initiative, and reflect on their practices so that they are always aware of what is working for them and what is not.

-It is important to me that we continue to emphasize and acknowledge that students are human beings who will always have areas of weakness, so our goal is to not change the person that they are, but rather to find ways to expand their strengths and overcome or compensate for their weaknesses, all while remaining confident in the face of challenges.
+It is important that we continue to emphasize and acknowledge that students are human beings who will always have areas of weakness.
+Our goal is to not change the person that they are but to find ways to expand their strengths so they can remain confident in the face of challenges.

 The Benefits of Executive Function Coaching